-This is great news for employees across the world – when big organizations like the mentioned above put their workers’ needs first, many others will likely follow the trend.
+This is great news for employees across the world.
+When big organizations like the ones mentioned above put their workers’ needs first, many others will likely follow the trend.

 Netflix is one of the biggest companies opposed to remote work.
 However, there are exceptions on a case-by-case basis.
 There’s still a relatively low chance of employees working remotely or in the new hybrid way.

-Google has spent a lot of effort and time reconfiguring office spaces to accommodate a hybrid work model and improve employee experience to stimulate people to return back to the office.
+Google has spent a lot of effort and time reconfiguring office spaces to accommodate a hybrid work model and improve the employee experience to stimulate people to return back to the office.